Meet the Board of Directors

 District 1 Director

-Craig and his wife, Kelly, raise corn, wheat, soybeans, field peas and alfalfa.
+Craig and his wife, Kelly, raise sugarbeets, wheat, edible beans, corn and soybeans.
 They also raise purebred Limousin cattle.
 The Vaughns have two children.

 Craig has served on the NDFB Young Farmers and Ranchers (YF&R) Committee as well as the American Farm Bureau Federation YF&R Committee.
-He is also serves on the Cavalier City Council.
+He has also served on the Cavalier City Council for more than 10 years.

 District 3 Director